Question: Is clear jelly like discharge a sign of pregnancy or ovulation?

 Is clear jelly like discharge before period sign of pregnancy?

-Yes, if you had intercourse 2 or 3 weeks ago and now have a so much discharge that is watery and jelly like before your expected period date, you should take a pregnancy test.
+It can be, especially if you had intercourse 2 or 3 weeks ago and now have a lot of discharge that is watery or jelly like before your expected period date.
+However, discharge alone is not specific for pregnancy, so you should take a pregnancy test if your period is late or you have other pregnancy symptoms.

-What causes clear jelly discharge and abdominal pain?fertilization symptoms abdominal pain
+What causes clear jelly discharge and abdominal pain?

 If you experience belly pain with a clear jelly like discharge, it could be due to pregnancy.
 During pregnancy, mild cramps, often called implantation cramping, are common during the 3rd and 4th week of pregnancy.